Azure/ALZ-Bicep/infra-as-code/bicep/modules/logging/generateddocs/logging.bicep.md

-parLogAnalyticsWorkspaceSolutions | No       | Solutions that will be added to the Log Analytics Workspace. parAutomationAccountName | No       | Automation account name. parAutomationAccountLocation | No       | Automation Account region name. - Ensure the regions selected is a supported mapping as per: https://docs.microsoft.com/azure/automation/how-to/region-mappings. parTags        | No       | Tags you would like to be applied to all resources in this module. parAutomationAccountTags | No       | Tags you would like to be applied to Automation Account. parLogAnalyticsWorkspaceTags | No       | Tags you would like to be applied to Log Analytics Workspace.
+parLogAnalyticsWorkspaceSolutions | No       | Solutions that will be added to the Log Analytics Workspace. parAutomationAccountName | No       | Automation account name. parAutomationAccountLocation | No       | Automation Account region name. - Ensure the regions selected is a supported mapping as per: https://docs.microsoft.com/azure/automation/how-to/region-mappings. parAutomationAccountUseManagedIdentity | No       | Automation Account - use managed identity. parTags        | No       | Tags you would like to be applied to all resources in this module. parAutomationAccountTags | No       | Tags you would like to be applied to Automation Account. parLogAnalyticsWorkspaceTags | No       | Tags you would like to be applied to Log Analytics Workspace.